top of page

 Click here for Short Bio

-In 2025, the Washington Post named the premiere of his clarinet quartet, I Will Dance, and Dance With You, as one of the Best Classical Concerts of the Year.
-Critic Michael Andor Brodeur described the work as a "touching, introspective piece" that demonstrates a "profound understanding of grief," noting how in Moya's music, "themes turn into memories and come rushing back."
-This follows the broad success of his Piano Concerto, premiered by Joyce Yang, which has been championed by the San Diego Symphony under the baton of Rafael Payare.
+In 2025, the Washington Post named the premiere of his clarinet quartet I Will Dance, and Dance With You one of the Best Classical Concerts of the Year, praising a work in which "themes turn into memories and come rushing back."
+His Piano Concerto, premiered by Joyce Yang with the Bangor Symphony Orchestra, was subsequently performed by the San Diego Symphony under Rafael Payare.

-Moya’s orchestral works have been performed by world-class ensembles including the Minnesota Orchestra, the Juilliard Orchestra, the Simón Bolívar Symphony Orchestra of Venezuela, and the New Jersey Symphony.
-His music has been led by distinguished conductors such as Osmo Vänskä, JoAnn Falletta, and Carlos Miguel Prieto, and performed by premier chamber ensembles like the Attacca Quartet and the Jasper Quartet.
+His orchestral works have been performed by the Minnesota Orchestra, the Juilliard Orchestra, the Simón Bolívar Symphony Orchestra of Venezuela, and the New Jersey Symphony, led by conductors including Osmo Vänskä, JoAnn Falletta, and Carlos Miguel Prieto.
+His chamber music has been taken up by ensembles including the Attacca Quartet and the Jasper Quartet, and the Da Capo Chamber Players.

 (Click here for short bio)

-A prolific collaborator, Moya served as the Composer-in-Residence for the Chicago Philharmonic (2021–24), where he premiered major orchestral works including Polo Romanesco and Rise for cello and orchestra (with soloist Joshua Roman).
-His work Guayoyo Sketches was commissioned by Alisa Weilerstein for her acclaimed Fragments project, leading to performances at Carnegie Hall, Severance Hall, and the Spoleto Music Festival.
-His operatic works, including Tienda (with a libretto by Caitlin Vincent) and Memory Boy (with a libretto by Mark Campbell), have been commissioned by the Minnesota Opera and the Schubert Club, earning praise for their "fragile emotional arcs" and vivid characterizations.
+Moya served as Composer-in-Residence for the Chicago Philharmonic (2021–24), premiering orchestral works including Polo Romanesco and Rise for cello and orchestra (with soloist Joshua Roman).
+His work Guayoyo Sketches was commissioned by Alisa Weilerstein for her Fragments project, performed at Carnegie Hall, Severance Hall, and the Spoleto Festival USA.
+His operas Tienda (libretto by Caitlin Vincent), commissioned by the Schubert Club, and Memory Boy (libretto by Mark Campbell), commissioned by the Minnesota Opera, have been praised for music that "movingly evoked all that can't be left behind when a person quits one country for the hope of a better future in another."
+(Star Tribune) His song Las palmeras was included on Laura Strickling's Grammy-nominated album 40@40.

 Short Bio